 Our teachers are very mindful of the positive energy we bring to each class.
 We endeavor to hold an empathic space so that you, our students, can find you own way - on and off the mat.
 We are certified, licensed and insured to teach yoga to children(toddlers to teens) and adults.
 We take a huge amount of pride in being creative, nurturing and above all fun!

 Founder and Director

-Nashita is mom to yoginis Natasha and Zara, her most inspiring teachers!
-Both girls have inherited a love for yoga from their mom and will become certified teachers as soon as they can.
+Nashita is mom to yoginis Natasha and Zara, her most inspiring teachers.
+Both girls have inherited a love for yoga from their mom and will become certified teachers in the near future.
 Nashita is attracted to kindness and is inspired by the love of her husband Cyrus.
-When she is not yoga-ing, you can find her at the beach or up in the mountains enjoying her family!
+When she is not yoga-ing, you can find her either at the beach or cooking up a storm in her kitchen!

 Lily was born in Southern California and has spent her entire life passionate about all sorts of physical activities such as gymnastics, trampoline training, aerial arts, tumbling, dance, and yoga.
 Since she was little, she started practicing fine art as well as music, in addition to all her physical activities.
 I guess you could say she is a huge bundle of creative energy!
 Lily has always been fascinated with all the ways she can express herself, and now wants to share that knowledge with others.